jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The blacksmith smiles at his apprentice.
 The merchant sets down his pen.

 "Lord Bacon would have liked that.
-The boy notices what we missed."
+The boy notices what we missed.
+My master would have slapped me for saying it."

 "Add breath to the list of variables," the merchant says.
 "Air from a room with many people breathing."